ecg-icas/icas/src/source/deprecation.rst

 Deprecation Plan
 ================

-The following calls are deprecated and scheduled to be removed after 01/03/2020:
+The following calls are deprecated and scheduled to be removed after 1st of March 2020:

  * :ref:`get_report`
  * :ref:`get_report_detail`